sjadams5331/MedNet-Enterprise-Lab/02-MedNet-FileServer/01-ad-integration.md

 | Kerberos server | `192.168.56.10` |
 | Administrative server | `192.168.56.10` |

 > **Note:** The Kerberos realm is entered in uppercase (`MEDNET.LAB`).
-This is a Kerberos convention, not a typo — the realm name is case-sensitive and AD presents it uppercase.
+This is a Kerberos convention, not a typo: the realm name is case-sensitive and AD presents it uppercase.

 ![Kerberos realm configuration dialog](../screenshots/01-ad-integration_01.png)

 ---

-## smb.conf — Domain Member Configuration
+## smb.conf: Domain Member Configuration

 Before joining, the `[global]` section of `/etc/samba/smb.conf` was configured to operate as an AD domain member.
 The directives below govern AD integration and identity mapping; the SMB transport-hardening directives (signing, minimum protocol, NTLM) are added in [04-security-hardening.md](04-security-hardening.md).
 This is the live configuration as reported by `testparm`: